The financial planning industry has been steadily moving away from commission-based product sales for decades. Charging clients a fee based… Read More

 First, they’re concerned about whether their retirement plan is helping participants be financially ready for retirement.
 Only 55 percent surveyed said they believe their plan participants are saving enough in the plan to retire.
-Plan sponsors are looking to advisors to help them understand how well their plan is working for employees for meeting retirement timelines.
+Plan sponsors are looking to advisors to help them understand how well their plan is working for employees for meeting financial goals retirement timelines.

 Similarly, retirement advisors want to meet their fiduciary responsibilities.
 They often get tasked with helping sponsors manage plans in the best interests of their employees.
 In 2008, the first year of the survey, 11 percent of plan sponsors hired advisors to help with this.
 Today, the survey shows that 90 percent hire advisors, in large part to help with plan investments.

 Moreover, 70 percent of plan sponsors said there are costs associated with delayed retirement.
 Increased benefit costs got cited by 37 percent, reduction of younger employee mobility was a concern of 33 percent, strategic workforce planning challenges troubled 31 percent and 27 percent worried about reduced employee productivity.